dancb/aws-immutable-infra/README.md

 # Immutable Cloud Architecture on AWS

 🚧 **Work in Progress** 🚧
-This project is actively under development.
-Features and configurations may change.
+This project is under development.
+Features and configurations will change.

 ## Overview
 This repository contains **Terraform code** to deploy a system that enforces **immutability** in cloud architectures on **AWS**, ensuring infrastructure consistency, security, and cost efficiency.